solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register_enterprise.md

 ### Options

 ```
+      --client-cert-secret-name string         Secret name for the client cert for communication with relay server.
+Note that if a bootstrap token is provided, then a client certificate will be created automatically.
+      --client-cert-secret-namespace string    Secret namespace for the client cert for communication with relay server.
       --enterprise-agent-chart-file string     Path to a local Helm chart for installing the Enterprise Agent.
                                                If unset, this command will install the Enterprise Agent from the publicly released Helm chart.
       --enterprise-agent-chart-values string   Path to a Helm values.yaml file for customizing the installation of the Enterprise Agent.
                                                If unset, this command will install the Enterprise Agent with default Helm values.
   -h, --help                                   help for enterprise
       --relay-server-address string            The address via which the enterprise agent will communicate with the relay server.
-      --relay-server-insecure                  Communicate with the relay server over an insecure connection. (default true)
+      --relay-server-insecure                  Communicate with the relay server over an insecure connection.
+      --root-ca-secret-name string             Secret name for the root CA for communication with relay server.
+      --root-ca-secret-namespace string        Secret namespace for the root CA for communication with relay server.
+      --token-secret-key string                Secret namespace for the bootstrap token. (default "token")
+      --token-secret-name string               Secret name for the bootstrap token.
+This token will be used to boostrap a client certificate from relay server.
+Not needed if already have a client certificate.
+      --token-secret-namespace string          Secret namespace for the bootstrap token.
 ```

 ### Options inherited from parent commands